 Why waste thousands of dollars on something that’ll lose its value and appeal so quickly?
 After all, after a few months the thrill of the new will wear off, and your vehicle will be just another used car.

-The only thing that won’t wear off are the payments!
+The only thing that won’t wear off is the payment!

 On the other hand, you can get the exact same thing a few years older, and save tons of money.
 Look at my example.
 What could you do with an extra $24,600 over the next five years?